 At High School, specific assessments are given which correlate with students enrolled coursework.
 The five required End of Course (EOC) exams included are: English I and English II (which include Reading and Writing), Algebra I, Biology and US History.

-STAAR assessments (STAAR and STAAR Alt 2) are designed to reflect more rigor than previous state assessments.
+STAAR assessments are designed to reflect more rigor than previous state assessments.
 Students receive a scale score that is linked to a proficiency level.
-For more information regarding the STAAR, please visit: texasassessment.com for more information.
+For more information regarding the STAAR, please visit: texasassessment.com.

 Both the Measures of Academic Progress (MAP) and the STAAR listed above, are considered outcomes assessments.
-Please refer to other options to the right of this page, including the TSD Comprehensive District-Wide Assessment Plan, Individual Department Calendars (also posted on each department's website) for more information in regards to additional assessments, purposes, score types, etc. given throughout the year at Texas School for the Deaf.
-You can also find information about the Student Success Initiative (SSI), specifically designed for grades 5 and 8, as well as the Glossary: Accountability/Assessment, which may be useful as you encounter unfamiliar terms related to assessment and scoring.
+Please refer to other options to the right of this page, including the TSD Comprehensive District-Wide Assessment Plan, and Individual Department Calendars (also posted on each department's website) for more information regarding additional assessments given throughout the year, their purposes, score types, etc. You can also find information about the Student Success Initiative (SSI), specifically designed for grades 5 and 8, as well as the Glossary: Accountability/Assessment, which may be useful as you encounter unfamiliar terms related to assessment and scoring.
 Also, don't miss the Campus Wide Assessment Connection Parent Mail Out that is sent out to parents periodically and posted on this site.

 In addition to your child's teacher(s) and department principals, please feel free to contact us if you have any questions regarding assessments.